This article was last updated on January 21

 After about one year of incorporation of my blogging business, I have managed to build a decent amount of savings that was earning exactly 0.01% in my business checking account.
 While I like the features of the checking account, it was not making my business savings work for me.
-So after receiving a promotional offer from Capital One.
-I decided to sign up with them because as an existing personal account customer I knew they provided a low cost, easy to use and very competitive interest rate.
+So after receiving a promotional offer from an online savings bank, I decided to sign up with them because as an existing personal account customer I knew they provided a low cost, easy to use and very competitive interest rate.
 I was glad that this was replicated in their business savings accounts and after doing some more research found that they had among the best rates.
 For small business owners I think they provide a great savings account option without all the costs and unnecessary frills of full service traditional savings accounts.
-I still kept my checking account, but was able to move my surplus funds to the Capital One savings account a couple of days after opening it.
+I still kept my checking account, but was able to move my surplus funds to the savings account a couple of days after opening it.
 Both checking and savings accounts are linked electronically online (setup was easy and is part of the application process) and I can easily move money between the accounts.

 Here are the key things to consider when it comes to choosing a good Business Savings Account:

 1. Interest rate or Annual Percentage Yield (APY) they offer – You can see what the industry benchmarks are at Bankrate.com.
 The account you choose should be paying more than this and make sure you look at the standard or normal APY and not only at any promotional or teaser rates they are offering.
 You may need to read the fine print for this.
 New players have historically offered a significantly higher APY than established providers because they want to build market share.
 However these teaser rates don’t last long and it can be a pain to close these accounts and move to a new one.
-Capital One is consistently among the top rate providers and have no teaser rates nor minimum balance requirements to get these higher savings interest rates.

 4. Promotions and Sign-up Bonus.
 With banks trying to sign-up new business customers all the time, you can invariably get a sign-up bonus when joining.
 Normally around quarterly tax time and year end is when I have seen the most promotions.
 These deals may be advertised, but if not just call up the bank and ask them what they can do for you.
 You would be surprised at what them may offer – particularly if you can show them a competitor offer.
 However like teaser rates, do not let promotional or sign-up bonus’ solely drive your account choice.
 Consider all the factors.